By Rebecca Honig, director of content and curriculum

-On this webinar we dive into strategies for reaching families in strength based ways.
+On this webinar we dive into strategies for reaching families in strength-based ways.

-4. Prioritize KEY skills
+4. Prioritize KEY Skills to Boost Mental Health

 It’s quite easy to get overwhelmed by just how much there is to be done when it comes to closing gaps created by the pandemic.
 When it comes to family engagement, prioritize the skills you know families need and want most.